sumitmalik51/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 ### Task 1: Setup Azure Cloud Shell

-1. Open cloud shell by selecting the cloud shell icon in the menu bar.
+1. Open cloud shell by selecting the cloud shell icon in Azure portal menu bar.

    ![The cloud shell icon is highlighted on the menu bar.](media/b4-image35.png)